Serena DeBeer: Education and career

-Serena DeBeer studied at Southwestern University, Georgetown, TX (USA) where she completed her bachelor program in Chemistry, with minor in Mathematics in 1995 (with honors).
+Serena DeBeer studied at Southwestern University, Georgetown, Texas (US), where she completed her bachelor program in chemistry, with minor in mathematics in 1995 (with honors).
 She received her doctorate from Stanford University in 2002, working under the guidance of Edward I. Solomon and Keith O. Hodgson.
 She then moved to SLAC National Accelerator Laboratory, where she worked first as a beamline scientist (2001–2003) at the Stanford Synchrotron Radiation Laboratory, and later as staff scientist (2003–2009).
-In the Fall of 2009, she relocated to Cornell University in Ithaca, NY (USA), where she accepted a faculty position as Assistant Professor at the Department of Chemistry and Chemical Biology.
+In the Fall of 2009, she relocated to Cornell University in Ithaca, NY (USA), where she accepted a faculty position as assistant professor at the department of chemistry and chemical biology.
 In the Summer of 2011, she moved to Germany and started to work as a W2-Professor and research group leader at the Max Planck Institute for Bioinorganic Chemistry (since 2012 Max Planck Institute for Chemical Energy Conversion, MPI CEC) in Mülheim an der Ruhr, Germany.
-Since 2012 she has held the position of an adjunct professor at Cornell University as well as an Honorary Faculty position at Ruhr University Bochum since 2014.
+Since 2012 she has held the position of an adjunct professor at Cornell University as well as an honorary faculty position at Ruhr University Bochum since 2014.
 DeBeer headed the research group "X-ray Spectroscopy" at MPI CEC until 2017 when she was appointed director at this institute and promoted to a W3-Professor.
 Currently she leads the department of "Inorganic Spectroscopy" at MPI CEC.
 Additionally, she is the group leader of the PINK beamline project at the Energy and Materials In-Situ Laboratory at the Helmholtz Zentrum Berlin, Germany.
+Since 2024, Serena has held an honorary faculty position at University Duisburg-Essen.